RamiroIsaJ/ANSIS_GUI/README.md

 Ansis could be use in 2 modes: ONLINE (during the biology process) or OFFLINE (analysis of image from a directory).
 The core of this software is GEMA.
 GEMA is an algorithm developed and used for image segmentation using a linear regression of cofficient of variation accordding the histogram.

 ### Example of ANSIS evolution

 ------------ | -------------
 ![image info](./src/ima2.png) | ![image info](./src/ima4.png)

+ANSIS will be presented in a **scientific paper** in the next months.